Z-test

 A Z-test is any statistical test for which the distribution of the test statistic under the null hypothesis can be approximated by a normal distribution.
-Z-tests test the mean of a distribution.
-For each significance level in the confidence interval, the Z-test has a single critical value (for example, 1.96 for 5% two tailed) which makes it more convenient than the Student's t-test whose critical values are defined by the sample size (through the corresponding degrees of freedom).
-Both the Z test and Student's t-test have similarities in that they both help determine the significance of a set of data.
-However, the z-test is rarely used in practice because the population deviation is difficult to determine.
+Z-test tests the mean of a distribution.
+For each significance level in the confidence interval, the Z-test has a single critical value (for example, 1.96 for 5% two-tailed), which makes it more convenient than the Student's t-test whose critical values are defined by the sample size (through the corresponding degrees of freedom).
+Both the Z-test and Student's t-test have similarities in that they both help determine the significance of a set of data.
+However, the Z-test is rarely used in practice because the population deviation is difficult to determine.

 Applicability

 Because of the central limit theorem, many test statistics are approximately normally distributed for large samples.
 Therefore, many statistical tests can be conveniently performed as approximate Z-tests if the sample size is large or the population variance is known.
-If the population variance is unknown (and therefore has to be estimated from the sample itself) and the sample size is not large (n < 30), the Student's t-test may be more appropriate.
+If the population variance is unknown (and therefore has to be estimated from the sample itself) and the sample size is not large (n < 30), the Student's t-test may be more appropriate (in some cases, n < 50, as described below).